 The impact on cyberbullying victims

-It’s not surprising that cyberbullying hits young people hard and is connected to depression, substance use, and in some tragic cases, even victims taking their own lives.
+It’s not surprising that cyberbullying hits young people hard and is connected to depression, substance useOpen in a new window and in some tragic cases, even victims taking their own lives.

 As a parent, be aware of the specific dangers of cyberbullying and the potential risks to your child.
-Raise your own awareness by reading our checklist below, and help your son or daughter prevent and combat this type of behavior.
+Raise your own awareness by reading our checklist below, and help your son or daughter prevent and combat this type of behaviour.

 Types of cyberbullying

 A cyberbully can use the internet's cloak of anonymity to indulge in particularly cruel forms of bullying, including: